-Top Quality FE Lens Sets
+Top Quality Sony FE Lens Sets

 bythom sony lenses

 Originally I started with an f/4 lens set (16-35mm, 24-70mm, 70-200mm).
 My rationale was basically buying into Sony's "smaller, lighter" suggestion.
 I was looking for a basic lens set that was compact and light for travel.
 Frankly, I've now abandoned that approach.
 First and foremost was that the 24-70mm f/4 lens is, well, quite a disappointment, particularly considering that Zeiss's name is on it.
-The old 28-70mm f/3.5-5.6 kit lens is in that disappointment category, too, so it can't sub in.
+The old 28-70mm f/3.5-5.6 kit lens was in that disappointment category, too, so it can't sub in.
 The 24-240mm f/3.5-6.3 is a mess of compromises.

 It wasn't until the 24-105mm f/4 came along that the mid-range got to be a reasonable, quality, travel choice for me.
 So for a three-zoom travel kit, here's where I am today (links are to my full reviews):